Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Conclusion

-We investigated the dynamics of electrons in ferromagnets on ultrashort timescales due to electron-magnon and spin-flip electron-electron scattering in the framework of a microscopic model.
-In this model the dominant interactions between electrons and magnons that change the electronic spin involve high-$q$ magnons for which the dispersion crosses the $(q,\omega)$ region of Stoner excitations.
-After an instantaneous excitation process, which opens up electronic scattering phase space, non-equilibrium magnon distributions are created.
-While electron-magnon scattering by itself leads to an \emph{increase} of the electronic spin polarization that is equal in magnitude but opposite to the decrease of angular momentum due to the emission of magnons.
-This balance between spin polarization and magnon magnetization is broken if one includes an Elliott-Yafet like spin-flip scattering which occurs due to the interplay of spin-orbit coupling and electron-electron scattering.
-The Elliott-Yafet spin-flip scattering provides a spin relaxation mechanism for the electronic spin polarization that facilitates a larger demagnetization due to efficient magnon emission.
-This is because the scattering processes creating the magnons also increase the spin polarization, which then drives the Elliott-Yafet spin-relaxation mechanism.
 From our model calculations one can draw the conclusion that ultrafast demagnetization involves mainly the emission of magnons, with only a comparatively small contribution of the spin polarization created in the electronic system.
 We only obtain a remagnetization behavior in accordance with experimental results if we include a phenomenological magnon-phonon coupling.
 Without this coupling the remagnetization process due to the combination of electron-magnon and electron-phonon scattering results in a steady state with non-equilibrium magnon distributions that cannot change due to scattering with the equilibrated electron system.
-This result points to the importance of magnon-phonon interactions, which we will study in a microscopic fashion in the framework of this model in the near future.
+This result points to the importance of magnon relaxation and decay processes, which we intend to include into the present approach in future papers.

-\acknowledgments This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through grant No. TRR 173-268565370 (projects B03, A08) and Deutscher Akademischer Austauschdienst (DAAD, German Academic Exchange Service).